mikwielgus/topola/CONTRIBUTING.md

 are claiming it and make sure we agree, so that any collision with someone else's work is prevented.

+#### Receiving money after task completion

 Once you have finished the task, we will contact you via email to add you as a party to the *memorandum of understanding* (MoU) we have signed with NLnet.
-This will require you to provide your domestic address to NLnet.
-NLnet will not send your domestic address to anyone else, not even us (Topola project members).
+This will require you to send your domicile address (i.e. physical address) to NLnet via a specified email address.
+NLnet will not send your domicile address to anyone else, not even to Topola project members, so we will not see it.

 You will also have to provide your legal name.
 You may optionally provide a pseudonym, which will prevent Topola project members from seeing your legal name as well in our communication with NLnet.

-After all neccessary information is supplied, NLnet will amend the MoU.
+After all neccessary information is supplied, NLnet will amend the MoU to add you as a party.
 This may take a few weeks.
 Afterwards, you will receive a link to submit a *request for payment* (RfP).
 Once the RfP is submitted and validated by the Topola project, you will receive the payment in up to three weeks.
 You will be able to re-use this link to request further payments from then on for completing other tasks funded from the same grant without having to amend the MoU again.

 Note that if you receive any money from NLnet, it is your responsibility to comply with any local tax laws.